TomHarrop/ird-5acc-paper/ms/manuscript.md

 For each plant, we have measured these phenotypic traits as reported by [@faroq2013p]:

-- Rachis Length,
+- Rachis Length (RL),
-- Primary Branch Numbers,
+- Primary Branch Numbers (PbN),
-- Primary Branch Average Length,
+- Primary Branch Average Length (PbL),
-- Primary Branch Internode Average length,
+- Primary Branch Internode Average length (SbIntl),
-- Secondary Branch Numbers,
+- Secondary Branch Numbers (SbN),
-- Secondary Branch Numbers,
+- Secondary Branch Numbers (SbIntl),
-- Secondary Branch Average Length,
+- Secondary Branch Average Length (SbL),
-- Tertiary Branch Numbers,
+- Tertiary Branch Numbers (TbN),
-- Spikelet Numbers.
+- Spikelet Numbers (SpN).

 The resulting datasets records those traits for each of 1140 plants.

 We treat the spikelet number as the main outcome of domestication and any other panicle trait as the phenotypic solution that the plant has adopted to support that many spikelets.
 We treat the spikelet number as input because this is the trait that was likely selected by farmers, since it easily translates in yield output.
 It's unlikely that any other trait have been actively selected by farmers.
 Thus we treat any other trait as the structural solution that plant proposed to the task of high yield and high productivity.

-Since it is well too obvious that spikelet number is different between wild and domesticated species, we have explored exclusively the other phenotypic traits for diverse domesticated patterns.
+Thus, since it is expected that spikelet number must be different between wild and domesticated species, we have explored exclusively the other phenotypic traits.

-We have searched for recurrent patterns of phenotypic traits in our dataset with Principal Component (PC) Analysis.
-This exploratory method collects 50% of traits variability in first PC which splits wild and domesticated rice species.
-Interestingly, domesticated species belong to both African and Asian rice lineages and those lineages have been domesticated independently.
+We have searched recurrent patterns of phenotypic traits in our dataset using Principal Component (PC) Analysis ***(Fig. 01)***.
+The PC analysis collects 40.71% of traits variability in the first PC, which also splits wild and domesticated rice species.
+Interestingly, those domesticated species belong to both African and Asian rice lineages, which have been domesticated independently.
 This shows that African and Asian rice have adopted independently a similar phenotypic solutions to increase spikelet number.

-The rotations of the first PC splits those traits that are expected to increase with spikelet number from those that are expected to decrease with spikelet number; indicating that all panicle traits are slightly adapted to increase productivity.
-Indeed PbN, SbN, RL, PbL SbL PanL and TbN, all increase with spikelet number, and PbIntl and SbIntL decrease with Spikelet number.
-But overall, the traits that influence most the principal component, and which might be responsible for most of the differences between wild and domesticated rices are Primary branch number and even more Secondary Branch number.
+The rotations of the first PC splits those traits that are expected to increase with spikelet number from those that are expected to decrease with spikelet number ***(Fig. 01)***; showing that all panicle traits have slightly adapted to increase spikelet number.
+Indeed PbN, SbN, RL, PbL, SbL, PanL and TbN, all increase with spikelet number, and PbIntl and SbIntL decrease with Spikelet number.
+But overall, the traits that influence most the first PC, and which might be responsible for most of the differences between wild and domesticated rices are Primary branch number and even more Secondary Branch number.

 > **Can we remove PanL, I don't know exactly what it is and I'm not sure that it is relevant**

 ## Branches produce the same number of spikelets, but the number and identity of branches changes.

 The PC analysis shows that one variable is enough to explain most of trait variability of rice panicles.
 This variable is approximated by Secondary Branch Number (which correlates with spikelet number r = 0.96).
-Implying that independent rice species, when they are required to lodge more spikelets on their panicles, rather then producing more spikelets per branch.
-Instead they just produce more branches, especially secondary branches.
+Thus independently domesticated rice species, when they are required to carry more spikelets on their panicles, they produce more branches, especially secondary branches.

-### Primary and Secondary branches are independent

 We wanted to confirm this and to measure the extent of this effect.